How far can you push delegation to coding agents and still have control over the codebase?

 The answer is not more tooling.
 It is fundamentals.

 Test-driven development at scale.
 Codegen made test generation cheap too.
 Every PR should come with its own test cases.
 When that happens, the reviewer does not need to read every line of implementation.
 They scrutinize the test cases in depth and skim the rest.
 The person orchestrating the agents focuses their energy on the test suite, not on reading AI-generated code line by line.
-This is exactly how I reviewed vibes.
+This is exactly how I reviewed Vibes SDK.
 It works.

 Tests as institutional memory.
 AI agents are narrow-scoped by nature.
 They do not carry the historical context of your codebase.
-When an agent makes a change, without proper test coverage, you end up with silently broken features that nobody catches until a tax pro calls you in the middle of tax season.
-Test suites have always solved this for large organizations.
+When an agent makes a change without proper test coverage, you end up with silently broken features that nobody catches until a tax pro calls you in the middle of tax season.
+Test suites have always solved this for large organisations.
 The cost of writing them has now collapsed for everyone.

 Automated coding skills.
 The third piece is codifying your best practices and having an agentic PR reviewer check whether those practices were actually followed.
 Agents validating their own work against your team's standards.
 This closes the loop between fast generation and safe shipping.

-Together these do two things: they introduce historical context through test cases, and they put constraints in place that make fast work safe work.
-For humans and agents both.
+Together these do two things: they introduce historical context through test cases, and they put constraints in place that make fast work safe work - for humans and agents both.

 The fundamentals did not change.
 They just got more important.